-Sales and marketing of our IT staffing business are conducted through account executives within two sales channels (wholesale and retail).
-Much of these efforts employ a cost-effective telesales model, supplemented with selective travel and client visits.
-The wholesale channel consists of system integrators and other IT staffing firm clients, with a need to supplement their abilities to attract highly-qualified temporary technical computer personnel.
+Sales and marketing of our IT staffing and digital transformation services are conducted through account executives within two sales channels (wholesale and retail).
+Much of these efforts employ a cost-effective telesales model, supplemented with client visits.
+The wholesale channel consists of system integrators and other IT staffing firm clients, with a need to supplement their abilities to attract highly-qualified temporary IT personnel.
 The retail channel focuses on clients that are end-users of staffing services.
-This channel consists of 1) end-users who have retained a third party to provide vendor management services (a "managed service provider" or "MSP") and centralize the consultant hiring process and 2) branch service operations, which focuses on clients that are end-users of staffing services in select geographies within the U.S. The branch services model employs local sales and recruitment resources, aimed at establishing strong relationships with both clients and candidates.
-We expanded our branch service operations in 2015 as the result of our June 15, 2015 acquisition of Hudson Global Resources Management, Inc.'s U.S. IT staffing business ("Hudson IT") which deploys a branch service business model.
+This channel consists of a centralized business model, which focuses on clients who have retained a third party to provide vendor management services (a "managed service provider" or "MSP") and centralize their consultant hiring process; and a branch service model, which focuses on clients that are end-users of staffing services in select geographies within the U.S. The branch services model employs local sales and recruitment resources, aimed at establishing strong relationships with both clients and candidates.
+We expanded our branch service operations in 2015 as the result of our June 15, 2015 acquisition of Hudson Global Resources Management, Inc.'s U.S. IT staffing business ("Hudson IT") which employs a branch service business model.

 We recruit through global recruiting centers located in the U.S. and India that deliver a full range of recruiting and sourcing services.
-Our centers employ over 110 recruiters and sourcers that focus on recruiting U.S.-based candidates to service a geographically diverse client base in the U.S. Our ability to respond to client requests from our offshore recruiting centers, with investment in sourcing and recruiting processes, expanded search coverage, round-the-clock sourcing, and frequent candidate contact, gives us the ability to deliver high-quality candidates to our clients in a timely fashion.
+Our centers employ approximately 150 recruiters and sourcers that focus on recruiting U.S.-based candidates to service a geographically diverse client base in the U.S. Our ability to respond to client requests from our offshore recruiting centers, with investment in sourcing and recruiting processes, expanded search coverage, round-the-clock sourcing, and frequent candidate contact, gives us the ability to deliver high-quality candidates to our clients in a timely fashion.